RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

  ```bash
  npm link web_modules/modules/new-module-name
  ```
- - Add your module to the list of depencies into the main "webapp/package.json" : "@regardsoss-modules/<new module name>": "<module version>"
+ - Add your module to the list of dependencies into the main "webapp/package.json" : "@regardsoss-modules/<new module name>": "<module version>"
  - Add your module to the enumeration of available modules in @regardoss/modules/modulesManager (ModulesManager.js) in one of the following enumerations:
    - VisibleModuleTypes: Modules that project administrator can instantiate
-   - HiddenModuleTypes: Modules that project administrator cannot instantiate (authentication for instance, as it is automatically added into the user interface)
+   - HiddenModuleTypes: Modules that project administrator cannot instantiate (authentication for instance, as it is automatically added into the REGARDS interfaces)

 Once you added the module in one of those lists, you may use it as follow: